chesterxgchen/backbone-cellar/spraydust/readme.md

 Dust template

-We use sbt-dustjs plugin to compile the dust template into javascripts and use sbt-js to minify concatenate several template java script files into one fine, which is included in the index.html
+I use sbt-dustjs plugin to compile the dust template into javascripts and use sbt-js to concatenate several java script files into one fine, which is included in the index.html

-sbt-dustjs expecting the dust template located at src/main/dust directory.
+sbt-dustjs expects the dust template located at src/main/dust directory.

 I have configure the compiled js dust templates into src/main/resources/web/js/dust

-each templates use the file base name (filename without extension) as the registered name, which be used for rendering
+each template uses the file base name (filename without extension) as the registered name, which be used for rendering

-to concatenate the dust templates into one single template, I have used sbt-js and use spraydust.jsm manifest file.
+to concatenate the dust templates into one single template, I have used spraydust.jsm manifest file.

 to generate the js files: